pmcollins/gumdrop/gumdrop.sql/README.md

 To get data out of our database, we use a `Selector`.
 As with the `Inserter` case, we set up our columns, then give the `Selector` constructor those columns along with the name of our table.
-In this case, however, because we're asking the selector to create entity instances for each row, we also have to tell it how to construct `Person` objects.
-In our case, we just pass in the constructor reference, `Person::new`.
+In this case, however, because we're asking the selector to create entity instances for each row, we also have to tell it how to construct `Person` objects, so we pass in a constructor reference, `Person::new`.

 ```java